alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 ## **Data Question**

-With the team setting out to convert casual riders into members, I've been tasked with answering the question: ***How do annual members' and casual riders' bike usage differ?***
+With the team setting out to convert casual riders into members, I've been tasked with answering the question:

----
+- ***How do annual members' and casual riders' bike usage differ?***

+## **Data Sources Used**

 ### Company Goal